Warship (video game): Gameplay

 Warship is a computer wargame that simulates Asiatic-Pacific Theater naval surface combat during World War II.
 It is set between 1941 and 1945, and focuses on the conflict between Imperial Japan and the United Kingdom, United States and Netherlands.
 The game contains a "construction kit" that allows the player to create custom scenarios.

 Development

 Warship was designed by Gary Grigsby and was released in 1986, the same year he launched Battle Group.
-It was published by Strategic Simulations, Inc.
+It was published by Strategic Simulations.

 Reception

 Bob Proctor reviewed the game for Computer Gaming World, and stated that "there's not much wrong with this game.
 The subject may not be of interest to everyone but this game recreates the feel of nighttime surface combat better than any other game of any kind."

-In a 1988 Page 6 survey of wargames for Atari computers, writer M. Evan Brooks found that Warship's poor documentation limited its appeal to "to true naval aficionados and not to those with a marginal interest."
+In a 1988 Page 6 survey of wargames for Atari computers, writer M. Evan Brooks found that Warship's poor documentation limited its appeal "to true naval aficionados and not to those with a marginal interest."
 In his similar 1989 computer wargame survey, J. L. Miller of Computer Play called the game "historically accurate and recommended for the naval buff."